-- (1) The written report shall include at a minimum: - (A) For each wetland identified on-site and within 250 feet of the project area, provide: the wetland rating, including a description of and score for each function, per Section 11.77.040; required buffers; hydrogeomorphic classification; wetland areage from the field delineation (acreages for on-site portion and entire wetland area including off-site portions); Cowardin classification of vegetation communities; habitat elements; soil conditions based on site assessment and/or soil survey information; and to the extent possible, hydrologic information such as location and condition of inlet/outlets (if they can be legally accessed), estimated water depths within the wetland, and estimated hydroperiod patterns based on visual cues (e.g., algal mats, drift lines, flood debris, etc.).
+- (1) The written report shall include at a minimum: - (A) For each wetland identified on-site and within 250 feet of the project area, provide: the wetland rating, including a description of and score for each function, per Section 11.77.040; required buffers; hydrogeomorphic classification; wetland acreage based on a professional survey from the field delineation (acreages for on-site portion and entire wetland area including off-site portions); Cowardin classification of vegetation communities; habitat elements; soil conditions based on site assessment and/or soil survey information; and to the extent possible, hydrologic information such as location and condition of inlet/outlets (if they can be legally accessed), estimated water depths within the wetland, and estimated hydroperiod patterns based on visual cues (e.g., algal mats, drift lines, flood debris, etc.).
 Tabulate acreage estimates, classifications, and ratings based on entire wetland complexes, not only the portion present on the proposed project site.

-Methods for the location and mapping of wetland boundaries and wetland areas shall be consistent with common wetland delineation practice standards and meet the approval of the Administrator. - (B) An evaluation of the existing functions and habitat value of each wetland and adjacent buffer.
+- (B) An evaluation of the existing functions and habitat value of each wetland and adjacent buffer.
 Include reference for the method used and data sheets. - (C) An explanation of the proposed impact actions, including tabulating the area quantity (square feet or acres) of direct impacts to wetlands and wetland buffers based on the field delineation and survey. - (D) A discussion of measures, including avoidance, minimization, and compensation, proposed to preserve existing wetlands and restore any wetlands that were degraded prior to the current proposed land-use activity. - (2) A copy of the site plan sheet(s) for the project must be included with the written report and must include, at a minimum: - (A) Maps (to scale) overlaid on current aerial photos depicting delineated and surveyed wetlands and required buffers in the project area, including buffers for off-site critical areas that may extend into the project area; the development proposal; other critical areas; grading and clearing limits for all land disturbing project elements; areas of proposed impacts to wetlands and/or buffers (include square footage estimates); and areas of proposed mitigation. - (B) Hydrologic analysis and mapping showing patterns of surface water movement and known subsurface water movement into, through, and out of the project area. - (C) Location of all sample plots, test holes, and hydrologic monitoring stations, numbered to correspond with flagging in the field and field data sheets. - (D) A depiction of the proposed stormwater management facilities and outlets (to scale) for the development, including intrusion into the buffers of any critical areas.
 The written report shall contain an assessment of the potential impacts to the wetland(s) associated with anticipated hydroperiod alterations from the project.